dbpedia/databus-client/README.md

 DBpedia-Client
 ----------------------------------------

+Example(Docker)

 1. Open Terminal
 2. docker build -t dbpedia-client .
 3. docker run -p 8890:8890 --name client -e QUERY=/root/dbpediaclient/src/query/query dbpedia-client

-You can pass all the variables that are shown in Example2 as Environment Variables (-e).
+You can pass all the variables that are shown in Example(Terminal) as Environment Variables (-e).
-But you have to write the Environment Variables in Capital Letters.
+You have to write the Environment Variables in Capital Letters, if you use docker to execute.
-Example: docker run -p 8890:8890 --name client -e QUERY=... -e FORMAT=ttl -e COMPRESSION=gz -e REPO=test dbpedia-client
+Example: docker run -p 8890:8890 --name client -e QUERY=... -e F=ttl -e C=gz -e REPO=test dbpedia-client

 4. You can load any ?file query.
 You have the choice either to pass the query directly as a program variable (-e QUERY="..."), or save a query in a file and pass the filepath as variable

-Example2 (pass the program variable --help to get following information):
+5. You can choose different compression formats and additionally you can choose between "same" (no change of compression) or "no" for no compression

+IMPORTANT: If you use docker to execute, you can't change the repository yet.

 -----------------------------------------
+Example(Terminal) (pass the program variable --help to get following information):

+scalac main.scala
-Example: scala main.scala -q ./src/query/downloadquery  --repo converted_files/ --compression gz -f ttl
+scala main -q ./src/query/downloadquery --repo converted_files/ --compression gz -f ttl

 For usage see below: